-but does not include a cinematograph film as distinct from the scenario or script for a cinematograph film;
+but does not include a cinematograph film as distinct from the scenario or script for a cinematograph film.

-"drawing" includes a diagram, map, chart or plan;
+drawing includes a diagram, map, chart or plan.

-"educational institution" means:
+educational institution means:

-- (a) a school or similar institution at which full-time primary education or full-time secondary education is provided or both full-time primary education and full-time secondary education are provided; - (b) a university, a college of advanced education or a technical and further education institution; - (c) an institution that conducts courses of primary, secondary or tertiary education by correspondence or on an external study basis; - (d) a school of nursing in relation to which a notice published under subsection 10A (4) is in force: - (e) an undertaking within a hospital, being an undertaking: - (i) that conducts courses of study or training in the provision of medical services, or in the provision of services incidental to the provision of medical services; and - (ii) in relation to which a notice published under subsection 10A (4) is in force; - (f) a teacher education centre in relation to which a notice published under subsection 10A (4) is in force; - (g) an institution that has, as its principal function, the provision of courses of study or training for the purpose of: - (i) general education; - (ii) the preparation of persons for a particular occupation or profession; or - (iii) the continuing education of persons engaged in a particular occupation or profession;
+- (a) a school or similar institution at which full-time primary education or full-time secondary education is provided or both full-time primary education and full-time secondary education are provided; - (b) a university, a college of advanced education or a technical and further education institution; - (c) an institution that conducts courses of primary, secondary or tertiary education by correspondence or on an external study basis; - (d) a school of nursing in relation to which a notice published under subsection 10A(4) is in force; - (e) an undertaking within a hospital, being an undertaking: - (i) that conducts courses of study or training in the provision of medical services, or in the provision of services incidental to the provision of medical services; and - (ii) in relation to which a notice published under subsection 10A(4) is in force;

-and in relation to which a declaration under paragraph 10A (1) (b) is in force;

-- (h) an undertaking within a body administering an educational institution of a kind referred to in a preceding paragraph of this definition, being an undertaking: - (i) that has as its principal function, or as one of its principal functions, the provision of teacher training for persons engaged as instructors in educational institutions of such a kind, or of 2 or more such kinds; and - (ii) in relation to which a declaration under paragraph 10A (1) (b) is in force; or - (i) an institution, or an undertaking within a body administering an educational institution of a kind referred to in a preceding paragraph of this definition, being an institution or undertaking: - (i) that has as its principal function, or as one of its principal functions, the furnishing of material to educational institutions of a kind referred to in a preceding paragraph of this definition, or to educational institutions of 2 or more such kinds, for the purpose of assisting those institutions in their teaching purposes; and - (ii) in relation to which a declaration under paragraph 10A (1) (b) is in force;
+- (g) an institution that has, as its principal function, the provision of courses of study or training for the purpose of: - (i) general education; - (ii) the preparation of persons for a particular occupation or profession; or - (iii) the continuing education of persons engaged in a particular occupation or profession; - and in relation to which a declaration under paragraph 10A(1)(b) is in force; - (h) an undertaking within a body administering an educational institution of a kind referred to in a preceding paragraph of this definition, being an undertaking: - (i) that has as its principal function, or as one of its principal functions, the provision of teacher training for persons engaged as instructors in educational institutions of such a kind, or of 2 or more such kinds; and - (ii) in relation to which a declaration under paragraph 10A(1)(b) is in force; or - (j) an institution, or an undertaking within a body administering an educational institution of a kind referred to in a preceding paragraph of this definition, being an institution or undertaking: - (i) that has as its principal function, or as one of its principal functions, the furnishing of material to educational institutions of a kind referred to in a preceding paragraph of this definition, or to educational institutions of 2 or more such kinds, for the purpose of assisting those institutions in their teaching purposes; and - (ii) in relation to which a declaration under paragraph 10A(1)(b) is in force;

-but does not include an institution that is conducted for the profit, direct or indirect, of an individual or individuals:
+but does not include an institution that is conducted for the profit, direct or indirect, of an individual or individuals.

-"engraving" includes an etching, lithograph, product of photogravure, woodcut, print or similar work, not being a photograph;
+engraving includes an etching, lithograph, product of photogravure, woodcut, print or similar work, not being a photograph.

-"exclusive licence" means a licence in writing, signed by or on behalf of the owner or prospective owner of copyright, authorizing the licensee, to the exclusion of all other persons, to do an act that, by virtue of this Act, the owner of the copyright would, but for the licence, have the exclusive right to do, and "exclusive licensee" has a corresponding meaning;
+exclusive licence means a licence in writing, signed by or on behalf of the owner or prospective owner of copyright, authorizing the licensee, to the exclusion of all other persons, to do an act that, by virtue of this Act, the owner of the copyright would, but for the licence, have the exclusive right to do, and exclusive licensee has a corresponding meaning.

-"future copyright" means copyright to come into existence at a future time or upon the happening of a future event:
+future copyright means copyright to come into existence at a future time or upon the happening of a future event.

-"handicapped reader" means:
+handicapped reader means:

-- (a) a blind person; - (b) a person suffering severe impairment of his sight; - (c) a person unable to hold or manipulate books or to focus or move his eyes; or - (d) a person suffering from a perceptual handicap;
+- (a) a blind person; - (b) a person suffering severe impairment of his or her sight; - (c) a person unable to hold or manipulate books or to focus or move his or her eyes; or - (d) a person suffering from a perceptual handicap.

-"infringing copy" means:
+infringing copy means: